Gianfranco Stevanin: Investigations

 During searches of his house, investigators found prohibited pornographic material (including over 7000 photographs personally taken by Stevanin and his partners), anatomy books, boxes containing pubic hair and a file containing information on all his partners.
 Although the police consider Stevanin the only one in the group who violated and attempted extortion, investigators began to suspect more serious crimes after finding objects belonging to a woman named Biljana Pavlovic, who has been missing since August 1994, and Claudia Pulejo.
 The two girls were also mentioned in Stevanin's files.
 The man justified himself by saying that he had short relationships with them and that the clothes were just love tokens that the girls had left him.

-On July 3, 1995, a farmer from Terrazzo found a sack containing the remains of a corpse on a plot near Stevanin's house.
+On 3 July 1995, a farmer from Terrazzo found a sack containing the remains of a corpse on a plot near Stevanin's house.
 Stevanin became a murder suspect, and the magistrate sent bulldozers to look for other bodies.

-On November 12, 1995, the body of another woman was found; this time the body was also found in a sack, but on this occasion the discovery took place on land owned by Stevanin, with the DNA test unequivocally showing that the body was that of Biljana Pavlovic.
-On December 1, 1995, a third body was found, that of Claudia Pulejo.
+On 12 November 1995, the body of another woman was found; this time the body was also found in a sack, but on this occasion the discovery took place on land owned by Stevanin, with the DNA test unequivocally showing that the body was that of Biljana Pavlovic.
+On 1 December 1995, a third body was found, that of Claudia Pulejo.

 Stevanin was questioned by the investigators but his attitude was controversial: at times he seemed to remember something, and then denied it immediately, claiming that he had an empty memory.
 Other murders attributed to him include the murder of Austrian prostitute Roswita Adlassnig, who had been missing for a few months and present both in Stevanin's photos and his files, and another murder of an unidentified woman with whom he evidently engaged in a sexual act after she was dead.

-In September 24, 1996 (after the partial confession of Stevanin), another unidentified body was found in the Adige.
+On 24 September 1996 (after the partial confession of Stevanin), another unidentified body was found in the Adige.
 After a DNA test, the body was recognized as that of Blazenca Smolijo.

 Confessions

-On July 19, 1996, Stevanin decided to confess and claimed to have dismembered the bodies of four women, but that their murders weren't premeditated, as they had died during extreme sexual relations, or, in the case of Pulejo, due to a heroin overdose.
+On 19 July 1996, Stevanin decided to confess and claimed to have dismembered the bodies of four women, but that their murders weren't premeditated, as they had died during extreme sexual relations, or, in the case of Pulejo, due to a heroin overdose.
 Regarding the unidentified corpse, he stated that she was a student whose name and face he did not remember, saying he had met her only three or four times.
 Stevanin later claimed that he acted without knowing what he was doing, as if his actions were just dreams.